 It promotes balanced global awareness and highlights Africa’s role in human history and environmental systems.

-Conclusion: Africa Destinations as a Reflection of Global Heritage
+Conclusion: Africa Destinations as Global Heritage